NetworkMathematics/FrontPage/IndianaProjects.md

    The plan was:
    * to extract mathematical concepts from the TAC abstracts corpus of 3K sentences, using several different LLMS, just as in our NLi project described in   [Math Natural Language Inference: this should be easy!](https://aclanthology.org/2025.starsem-1.14.pdf)
-   * then collect the terms into a database to be distributed to the public.
+   * Then collect the terms into a database to be distributed to the public.
    * These would be compared to terms in 3 human-curated math resources (Wikidata, nLab, PlanetMath), which would be counted as evidence for a term being a good mathematical concept.

    That work, like [Mathoscope](http://www.jacobcollard.com/mathoscope/), did not produce a glossary of mathematical concepts, though, which was our original goal.